adamjaro/star-upcDst/README.md

 ## Step 3:

 There are two different ways to setup your condor jobs.
-Let's see two examples of submitting jobs for running *Step 1*
+Let's see two examples of submitting jobs for running *Step 1*.
+Remember, one has to make sure the run script has been setup correctly in *Step 1* if one uses this to produce picoDst files.

 ### Example 1:
 - MuDst files are on distributed disks and STAR catalog can find your dataset, then one can use Jarda's example as a template.
 Jarda's example is based on AuAu Run14 UPC events:

-Go to "scheduler" and only modify "SubmitQueryList.sh":
+Go to directory "scheduler" and only modify "SubmitQueryList.sh":
 1. Modify the "top" directory to where output goes, for example, one can just do,

 <pre><code> mkdir output </code></pre>